The Paramedic Science Program

 An Idaho State University Paramedic Science Student studies for an upcoming exam

 Paramedics respond to everything from automobile accidents and heart attacks, to drownings, gunshot wounds and heat exhaustion.
 Paramedics provide the same level of care to patients in the ambulance that patients initally receive at the hospital.
 This immediate attention is often the difference between life and death.

-Depending on the nature of the emergency, paramedics typically are dispatched to scene by a 911 operator and often work with police and fire department personnel.
-Once they arrive, they determine the nature and extent of the patient’s condition while trying to ascertain whether the patient has preexisitng medical problems.
-Following strict rules and guidelines, they give appropriate emergency care and, when necessary, transport the patient.
-Some paramedics are trained to treat patients with minor injuries on the scene of an accident or at their home without transporting them to a medical facility.
-Emergency treatments for more complicated problems are carried out under the direction of medical doctors by radio preceding or during transport.
+Paramedics are typically dispatched to scenes via 911 operators and often work closely with police and fire department personnel in the field.
+Once they arrive on scene, paramedics determine the nature and extent of the patient's condition, whether there are preexisting medical problems and whether the patient needs to be transported to the hospital.
+In some events, paramedics are able to treat patients with minor injuries (like falling or blood sugar problems) at the scene of the accident without having to transport them to a medical facility.
+In more severe cases, emergency treatment for complicated problems are carried out under the direction of medical doctors, by radio or phone, preceding or during patient transport.